ilya250980/SoundProcesses/README.md

 ## building

-SoundProcesses builds with sbt against Scala 2.13, 2.12 (JVM) and Scala 2.13 (JS).
+SoundProcesses builds with sbt against Scala 2.12, 2.13, Dotty (JVM), and Scala 2.13 (JS).
 The last version to support Scala 2.11 was 3.31.0.
 The dependencies should be downloaded automatically from Maven Central repository.